 You can read further information on our collaborative partnerships:

 As a charitable organisation, we conduct fundraising activities to help to develop our collections and services.
 You can read online about our fundraising activities and how you can support the Library.

 There are a number of other ways that you can find out about what we are currently doing:

 Class 2: How we deliver our functions and services

 The Library collects, preserves, and makes available millions of items to customers in Scotland and across the globe, both in our buildings and on our website.
-To reflect the changing nature of publishing and to ensure that our collections continue to be relevant to contemporary audiences and future generations, in 2008 the Library developed an Integrated Collecting Strategy (PDF) (122 KB; 26 pages).

 Mainly because of the physical scale of our collections and the way we store them, but also for reasons of security and preservation, customers are unable to browse our miles and miles of shelves.
 Instead, customers can search our catalogues online or in person at the Library.
 Many of our digital collections can also be accessed on our website.

 One of our key functions is to preserve our collections for future generations.

 Everyone is welcome to use the National Library of Scotland.
 You can register to become a reader either online or in person at our George IV Bridge Building in Edinburgh.
 Use of our reading rooms and collections is governed by our terms and conditions.

 For more information about our collections and services, see: